Protections for All Workers

-Equality Arizona is working to ensure the LGBTQ community enjoys the same workplace legal protections as other people.
-Workplace protections include policies dealing with equal employment opportunities, benefits, non-discrimination, anti-harassment, and many other areas that, due to the patchwork of state and local laws, leave LGBTQ employees unprotected.
+Equality Arizona is working to ensure the LGBTQ workers are protected from discrimination, abuse, and mistreatment.
+Protections for workers include laws, policies, and collective power addressing equal employment opportunities, benefits, non-discrimination, anti-harassment, and many other areas that, due to the patchwork of state and local laws, leave LGBTQ employees, and many others, unprotected.

 In 2013, the U.S. Senate passed the Employment Non-Discrimination Act with bipartisan support, but the legislation still needs to pass the U.S. House of Representatives.
 Passing ENDA would prohibit discrimination in hiring and employment on the basis of sexual orientation or gender identity by employers with at least 15 employees.
 Equality Arizona is doing work to build awareness about ENDA so that citizens of Arizona will be protected from discrimination.